This article was updated on 31 July 2020 to reflect confirmation that IR35 rule changes will take effect from April 2021.

 Additional processes and resources may need to be put in place to meet these IR35 compliance requirements and associated PAYE/NIC withholding obligations going forward.

-Importantly, the proposed legislation will allow for transfer of tax and NIC liabilities to the first agency in the chain and ultimately, to the end client in certain circumstances where there has been non-compliance in the labour supply chain.
+Importantly, the proposed legislation will allow for transfer of tax and NIC liabilities back to the first agency in the chain and ultimately, to the end client in certain circumstances where there has been non-compliance at some point in the labour supply chain.

 It has, however, been confirmed that the transfer of liability provisions is only intended to be used in circumstances where, for example, a promoter of tax avoidance has entered into the labour supply chain.